nyxxxie/serenity/CONTRIBUTING.md

 ## Setting up environment
-In order to work on spade, you'll need to set up an environment that'll allow you to make and submit changes.
-Please perform these first initial steps to
+In order to work on spade, you'll need to set up an environment that'll allow you to make, test and submit changes.
+Please perform these first initial steps:
   * Register a github account
   * Fork the main [spade repository][1]
   * Install Python 3.4 or above